raspberrypilearning/sense-hat-puzzle-box/en/step_7.md

 [[[rpi-sensehat-temperature]]]

-+ Next, create a list of numbers called `temp_diffs`, containing a range of numbers that could be added or subtracted from your current temperature.
++ Next, create a list of numbers called `temp_diffs` containing a range of numbers that could be added or subtracted from your current temperature measurement.
 The wider this range of numbers, the harder the lock is going to be to break.

 ```python
 temp_diffs=[